FlipVernooij/StickMaps-docs/src/pages/import/mnemo.md

 1) Use the preset as specified at the previous page (`When difference is too big, prefill with`)
 2) Change the value manually
-3) Use the last measurement
+3) Use the last measurement of the shot
 4) Use the average of both measurements
-5) Use the first measurement
+5) Use the first measurement of the shot

+Looking at the screenshot you might understand that this specific line was surveyed on a DPV.
+Expect a correction percentage of about 10 to 15% when surveying a line on a DPV.

 | Column name | Description |
 | ----------- | ----------- |